matomo-org/developer-documentation/docs/4.x/tests-github.md

 ---
 category: Develop
 previous: tests-js-tracker
-next: tests-troubleshooting
+next: tests-travis
 ---
-# Running tests/builds on GitHub Action
+# Using GitHub Actions

 [Github Action](https://github.com/features/actions) makes it easy to automate all your software workflows, now with world-class CI/CD.
 Build, test, and deploy your code right from GitHub.
 Make code reviews, branch management, and issue triaging work the way you want.

-## Matomo on GitHub Action
+## GitHub Actions we use

 Matomo uses GitHub Action to automatically run its build by various triggers.
 - [Build Tracker JS] Trigger by the comment `build js` into the pull request.
 That will compress js/piwik.js into matomo.js and piwik.js